OFFICE OF THE SPOKESPERSON

 The U.S. Department of State-supported Conflict Observatory program released a report today that includes evidence of Russia-perpetrated filtration operations in, and forced deportations from, Ukraine.
 The unlawful transfer and deportation of protected persons is a grave breach of the Fourth Geneva Convention on the protection of civilians and constitutes a war crime.
 We again call on Russia to immediately halt its filtration operations and forced deportations and to provide outside independent observers access to identified facilities and forced deportation relocation areas within Russia-controlled areas of Ukraine and inside Russia itself.

-This latest report, prepared by the Yale Humanitarian Research Lab, is available in its entirety at the program’s .
+This latest report, prepared by the Yale Humanitarian Research Lab, is available in its entirety at the program’s website .
 The report documents 21 sites in the Donetsk oblast alone associated with filtration operations.
 This adds to the growing body of credible reporting and evidence on filtration operations that should deeply concern us all.
 It is consistent with other public reporting from a variety of sources.